 Synod Care Stories - Possible Projects

 Regional Center Partners

-We are looking for a passionate folks to gather and provide church friendly resources.
-Anyone in your congregation may attend our next meeting at the Synod office.
+We are looking for passionate folks to gather and provide church friendly resources.
+Anyone in your congregation may attend our next meeting at the synod office.